armankorajac/particle-physics-rep/README.md

 ### 1. `higgs-vv-cross-sections.ipynb`
 A MadGraph-integrated workflow that computes cross-sections for Higgs–vector boson processes influenced by specific bosonic operators in the SILH basis.
 The notebook:
-- Automates event generation using MadGraph.
+- Automates cross-section calculation using MadGraph.
 - Analyzes the dependence of cross-sections on operator coefficients.
 - Identifies parameter space directions constrained by high-energy lepton collider measurements.